 Some of the hotels are particularly geared to the mass market regional traveller, especially China, and they like things big, openly opulent, with cavernous restaurants, casinos and karaoke rooms.
 You need to choose your hotel carefully, there are a few that are delightful – and of course, we at Chic will be delighted to guide you.

 Can Dao is another island option, one hour flight south of Saigon.
 A much quieter option than Phu Quoc, with currently just a few international quality hotels.
 It has a more laid-back style, some good beaches and a delightful authentic atmosphere.

 As you would expect with such a long, thin, country with over 2000 miles of coastline north to south, there are seasonal variations.
 See notes above.
 Essentially:

-Central Area – November to February – Usually cool, heavy showers, higher sea swells – good for sightseeing and golf, less so for beach activity – brrr !
-March starts to warm up and generally hot and sunny April to September, most popular time for the beach.
+Central Area – November to February – Usually cool, heavy showers, higher sea swells – good for sightseeing and golf, less so for beach activity – brrr!
+March starts to warm up and generally hot and sunny April to September, the most popular time for the beach.
 Late August to October can start to see more humidity and occasional cyclones.

 South Area – Constantly hot and tropical.
 Best beach time November to April, but generally good year round.
 Late August to October can see heavy showers, occasional cyclone.